-Behind every great man there is an equally great and probably more stylish woman, and for author Ernest Hemingway this was certainly true.
-If they had named it Pfeiffer House no one would come.
-It would have long ago been sold and converted into a guest house like many others in Key West.
-The Spanish Colonial style residence completed in 1851 is now known as Ernest Hemingway’s Home and Museum.
-The writer penned all but his first two and last two novels here.
-Yet it cannot be overlooked that it was Ernest’s second wife Pauline Pfeiffer who made some of the most charming contributions to the home’s interior and important edits to his writing.
+Behind every great man, there is an equally great and probably more stylish woman.
+For author Ernest Hemingway, this was certainly true.
+While Hemingway penned all but his first two and last two novels at his Key West home, it was his second wife, Pauline Pfeiffer, who made some of the most charming contributions to their abode’s interiors and important edits to his writing.

 Pauline was born in Iowa to a wealthy family who later bought up large tracks of land in Arkansas.
 She graduated from the University of Missouri School of Journalism and in 1925, was working as a fashion editor for Vogue in Paris when she met writer, Ernest Hemingway.
 He too was living in Paris with his first wife and baby boy, while spending time in the company of other creatives such as F. Scott Fitzgerald, Cole Porter and Ezra Pound.
 The pair soon engaged in an affair, and finally, Hemingway divorced his first wife and married Pauline.

-Hemingway contributed African souvenirs such as tribal masks and hunting trophies collected throughout his safaris.
+Hemingway contributed African souvenirs such as tribal masks and hunting trophies collected throughout his safaris to the Key West home furnishings.
 An assortment of the couple’s antiques include an ornate bedhead, said to be the repurposed gate of a Spanish monastery, and a cabinet set with decorative tiles driven from Mexico in the back of Ernest’s Ford Roadster.

-Another tasteless addition Ernest made to his garden was permanently borrowed from his favourite Key West bar–Sloppy Joe’s.
-Ernest’s work routine was to rise early and write through the quieter, cooler morning hours followed by fishing or a few alcoholic beverages.
+Another addition Ernest made to his garden was permanently borrowed from his favourite Key West bar–Sloppy Joe’s.
+Ernest’s work routine was to rise early and write through the quieter, cooler morning hours followed by fishing or a few alcoholic beverages at the bar.
 A urinal belonging to Sloppy Joe’s was transferred to the Whitehead Street mansion for use as a drinking fountain by Ernest’s many cats.
-Pauline disguised the less than desirable water feature as best she could with decorative tiles.
+Pauline disguised the repurposed water feature as best she could with decorative tiles.

 In support of Ernest’s writing, Pauline busied herself with minimising distractions and typing out his pencil-written manuscripts.
 Since very early in their relationship, she had taken a keen interest in his work, providing constructive critiques.
 Even after their divorce Ernest publically credited Pauline as his best editor.
 Hemingway’s time in Key West with Pauline was one of his most prolific and resulted in some of his most acclaimed novels—hardly a coincidence.